 About Emergency Preparedness

-A key component of the mission of the NRC is to ensure adequate protective actions are in place to protect the health and safety of the public.
-Protective actions are taken to avoid or reduce radiation dose and are sometimes referred to as protective measures.
+A key component of the NRC's public health and safety mission is ensuring that U.S. nuclear power plants have adequate protective actions in place to protect public health and safety if an accident were to occur.
+These protective actions are designed to avoid or reduce radiation dose to the public and are sometimes referred to as protective measures.

 See the following for more information: